coleifer/peewee/docs/peewee/example.rst

 Peewee supports many different :ref:`field types <fields>` which map to different column types commonly supported by database engines.
-Conversion between python types and those used in the database is handled transparently, allowing you to use the following in your application:
+Conversion between Python types and those used in the database is handled transparently, allowing you to use the following in your application:

 * Strings (unicode or otherwise)